 Before moving abroad, expats will need to weigh up the pros and cons of living in Kazakhstan to ensure that relocation to this vast Eurasian country is the right decision for them.

-A quick internet search will reveal that it's the world's second-coldest capital city, but what is life really like for expats in Kazakhstan?
-Below is an overview of the pros and cons of living in Kazakhstan.
+A quick internet search will reveal that it's home to the world's second-coldest capital city, but what is life really like for expats in Kazakhstan?
+Below is an overview of the pros and cons of moving to Kazakhstan.

 Accommodation in Kazakhstan

-The quality of accommodation in Kazakhstan depends, to a certain extent, on an expat's budget or employer-allotted allowance.
-For those with a healthy salary and accommodation allowance, there are many decent-sized apartments to choose from, while those without a housing stipend may struggle to find something suitable.
+The quality of accommodation in Kazakhstan depends, to a certain extent, on an expat's budget or an employer-allotted allowance.
+For those with a healthy salary and an accommodation allowance, there are many decent-sized apartments to choose from, while those without a housing stipend may struggle to find something suitable.

 + PRO: Expanding choices in accommodation options

-Nur-Sultan is expanding at an amazing rate and new apartment blocks are constantly springing up.
+Astana is expanding at an exponential rate, with new apartment blocks constantly popping up.
 If expats move into a new apartment, the landlords are generally happy to provide furniture.
-There is a wide range of apartment types to choose from – from riverside home in the older, Soviet-designed part of the city, to high-rise apartments with spectacular views in the new centre.
+There is a wide range of apartment types to choose from – from riverside homes in the older, Soviet-designed part of the city, to high-rise apartments with spectacular views in the new centre.

 - CON: Houses are hard to find